koin4dapp/koin4kontrak/README.md

 auto seed1 = db.get();
 ...
 ```

-To attack transaction Id, attacker must generated packed_trx and convert it to transaction ID using sha256.
-The code snipped to read current transaction structure from memory and convert to transaction ID:
+To attack transaction Id, at first we must understand how eosio generate transaction ID.
+Transaction ID is generated using hash  of current packed_trx in memory.
+The code snipped to print transaction ID in a smart contract is:

 ```
 auto s = read_transaction(nullptr,0);